KritikaaRathore/Cyber_Mavericks_Air_Pollution/README.md

 **Group Members**

 Kritika Rathore  - KU2407U318
-<br/>Maddukuri Arithaa - KU2407U258
+<br/>Maddukuri Asrithaa - KU2407U258
 <br/>Pratham Namdev - KU2407U355
 <br/>Khushi Shah - KU2407U316
 <br/>Unnati Takkur - KU2407U385

 **Objective Of The Project**

-Analyze Air Pollution's impact on Health Metrics and visualize correlations
+Analyze Air Pollution's impact on Health Metrics and visualize correlations .The project aims to analyze air pollution's impact on health metrics and visualize correlations through a device that monitors and predicts air quality using sensor data and Python.

 **Tools And Libraries Used**